ayush251196/Symptom_checker_web_app/README.md

 same symptom that he had previously selected then instead of requesting the API again , data is fetched directly from the database.
 The app grabs the data related to the symptoms  using services provided by **ApiMedic** API.

+**A permanent internet connectivity is required to run the app.
+HTML files in the project include cached version of Bootstrap’s compiled CSS and JS.***